Life insurance in Nova Scotia

 FAQs: Life insurance Nova Scotia

 The cost depends on your age, health, smoking status, and the type of policy you choose.
 On average, a healthy 30-year-old non-smoker in Nova Scotia might pay $20–$30 per month for a $250,000 term life policy.
-Permanent policies, such as whole life or universal life, typically start at $100 or more per month.
+Permanent coverage options, such as whole life or universal life policies, typically start at $100 or more per month.
+Coverage add-ons and riders, such as critical illness insurance or disability insurance typically incur higher premiums as well.

 Generally, life insurance payouts are not taxable in Nova Scotia.
 Beneficiaries receive the death benefit tax-free.
 However, if the policy builds cash value (such as whole or universal life), any withdrawals or investment gains may be subject to tax.